apache/fury-site/docs/guide/dart/schema-evolution.md

   values exactly.
 - Change the registration identity (`id` or `name`) of a type after messages are in production.
 - Change a field's logical meaning without changing its ID.
+- Introduce field hiding that leaves both an ancestor and child storage slot;
+  generation rejects this shape because both slots cannot be addressed faithfully.

 ## Xlang Notes